 The Aerial movie credits via the British Film Institute (BFI) website.

 The Aerial movie image: LadobleA.

-“The Aerial Movie (2007): Innovating Storytelling + Cinematic Nostalgia” last updated in October 2021.
+“The Aerial (2007) Movie Review: Morality Fantasy Offers Innovative Storytelling + Cinematic Nostalgia” last updated in December 2022.